 The manga features topics of equality, respect, and personal freedom, and incorporates a strong core message about female agency, presenting the multiple ways women can lead lives that aren’t governed by others wishes and rigorous societal standards.

 If you’re in need of a whimsical, romantic, fantasy manga with an intelligent, self-willed protagonist and host of other interesting characters, then let the spellbinding Akagami No Shirayukihime whisk you away.

-By Claudia Besant
+Written by Claudia Besant